 You'll learn from the same renowned faculty who teach on campus at Purdue University and graduate with both an MSE/MS from Purdue and an MBA from IU.

-Purdue University's online graduate engineering program is consistently ranked among the top three programs by U.S. News & World Report, along with the IU Kelley School of Business online MBA program nationally ranked #1 by U.S. News & World Report, and has been honored by Forbes, Bloomberg Businessweek, and Financial Times.
+Purdue University's online graduate engineering program is consistently ranked among the top three programs by U.S. News & World Report, along with the IU Kelley School of Business online MBA program is highly ranked as well, and has been honored by Forbes, Bloomberg Businessweek, and Financial Times.

 The flexibility of our online Interdisciplinary Master's degree enables you to create a customized educational experience like no other.
 The degree is ideal for professional engineers looking to explore knowledge in a discipline different from their undergraduate studies.
 This program makes it possible for you to take time off from your studies if you need to.
 The majority of students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school.